mosmtilk222/bot_guessr/README.md

 To "ignore" words without vowels and save a lot of iterations, this code snippet gets worse when the length of the word is larger, but at the beginning when the length is 3 for example, it almost halve the possibilitys

+---

 ## Important
 Due the complexity of the algorithm and how fast it scales in terms of memory and iterations it could cause performance issues

+---

 Then I use **selenium** to enter the page and submit the answers

+# Results

+I tested it once and performed better than I thought, **in a few hours guessed almost 2000 citys** all over the world